Li Ka-shing

-Li invests in a wide array of industries, including transportation, real estate, financial services, retail, and energy and utilities.
-His conglomerate company Cheung Kong Holdings invests in many sectors of the Hong Kong economy and made up 4% of the aggregate market capitalisation of the Hong Kong Stock Exchange.
-Forbes Magazine and the Forbes family honoured Li Ka-shing with the first ever Malcolm S. Forbes Lifetime Achievement Award on 5 September 2006 in Singapore.
+Li has invested in a range of industries, including transportation, real estate, financial services, retail, and energy and utilities.
+His conglomerate, Cheung Kong Holdings has operated businesses across multiple sectors of the Hong Kong economy and has at times accounted for a notable share of the total market capitalisation of the Hong Kong Stock Exchange.
+Forbes magazine and the Forbes family honoured Li Ka-shing with the first ever Malcolm S. Forbes Lifetime Achievement Award on 5 September 2006 in Singapore.
 In spite of his wealth, Li has cultivated a reputation for leading a frugal no-frills lifestyle, and is known to wear simple black dress shoes and an inexpensive Seiko wristwatch.
 He lived in the same house for decades, in what has now become one of the most expensive districts in Hong Kong, Deep Water Bay in Hong Kong Island.
 Li is also a philanthropist, donating billions of dollars to charity and various other philanthropic causes, and owning the second largest private foundation in the world after Bill & Melinda Gates Foundation.
 In 2019, Forbes put Li in the list of most generous philanthropists outside of the US.

 Early life

-Li was born in Chao'an, Chaozhou in Guangdong Province in 1928 to Teochew parents named Li Yun-ching (1898–1943) and Cheung Bik-chin (1893–1984).
+Li was born in Chao'an, Chaozhou, in Guangdong Province in 1928 to Teochew parents named Li Yun-ching (1898–1943) and Cheung Bik-chin (1893–1984).
 Li and his family fled to Hong Kong in 1940 as refugees from the Sino-Japanese war.
-Owing to his father's death from tuberculosis, he was forced to leave school at the age of 15 and found a job in a plastics trading company where he worked 16 hours a day.
-In 1950 he started his own company, Cheung Kong Industries.
+Following his father's death from tuberculosis, Li left school at 15 years old to work in a plastics trading company for 16 hours a day.
+In 1950, he started his own company, Cheung Kong Industries.
 From manufacturing plastics, Li developed his company into a leading real estate investment company in Hong Kong that was listed on the Hong Kong Stock Exchange in 1972.
 Cheung Kong expanded by acquiring Hutchison Whampoa and Hongkong Electric Holdings in 1979 and 1985 respectively.

 Business career

 Plastics manufacturing

 In 1950, after learning how to operate a plant, Li founded a plastic manufacturing company in Hong Kong with personal savings and funds borrowed from relatives.
-Li avidly read trade publications and business news before deciding to supply the world with high quality plastic flowers at low prices.
+Li read trade publications and business news before entering the artificial flowers industry.
 Li learned the technique of mixing colour with plastics that resemble real flowers.
-After retooling his shop, he prepared the plant for a visit from a large foreign buyer.
-Fortunately for Li, the buyer placed a large order and a few years later, Li grew to be the largest supplier of plastic flowers in Asia and made a fortune selling them.
+After retooling his shop, Li received a large order from a foreign buyer and subsequently grew to be the largest supplier of plastic flowers in Asia.